New readers might want to begin here.

 |Destination in sight|

 At the junction it was pretty clear that not only did the tolls apply - there were massive signs over the entry gates and when a car went through a siren went off - but there were no booths anywhere to be seen, just a control building set back from the road.
 After a quick debate about the merits of running the gauntlet with Turkish traffic police, we decided to see what the non-toll road was like.
-This turned out to be a big, well surfaced dual carriageway running all the way from the border to the centre of Istanbul, so we decided to leave the toll problem to the following day and just head for our hotel.
+This turned out to be a big, well surfaced dual carriageway running all the way from the border to the centre of Istanbul, so we decided to leave the problem for the next day and just head for our hotel.

 We'd seen some mad things on roads since we entered eastern Europe.
 Cows, horses, men with scythes, packs of wild dogs, chickens running everywhere, but Turkey topped the lot.
 Pedestrians would vault over the central reservation and run across the road between vehicles.
 Cars and bikes wanting to turn across would drive down into the ditch in the middle and back up onto the opposite side .
 Riding down the dual carriageway we saw a horse and cart in front of us.
 In the fast lane.
 Going the wrong way.
 Soon after, I looked to one side and saw a shepherd driving a flock of sheep through a petrol station forecourt.
 Modern yet completely foreign, it's a country of contrasts.